rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This lists all the features that graduated to stable (also known as *general availability*).
 For a full list of updates including new features and graduations from alpha to beta, see the release notes.

-This release includes a total of X enhancements promoted to stable:
+This release includes a total of 24 enhancements promoted to stable:

 * [Take taints/tolerations into consideration when calculating PodTopologySpread skew](https://github.com/kubernetes/enhancements/issues/3094)
 * [Introduce `MatchLabelKeys` to Pod Affinity and Pod Anti Affinity](https://github.com/kubernetes/enhancements/issues/3633)